Koonibba: In the arts

 Mazin Grace, by Dylan Coleman, is a fictionalised account of the author's mother's life as a Kokatha child growing up on Koonibba in the 1940s and 1950s, and includes a glossary of Aboriginal English and Kokatha words, which are used throughout the book.
 It won the 2011 David Unaipon Award for Unpublished Indigenous Writer, and was longlisted for the Stella Prize and shortlisted for the Commonwealth Book Prize in 2013.

 Also based on her mother's experiences growing up at Koonibba, Coleman wrote and co-directed a short film (with brother Staurme Glastonbury), Secret Pretty Things (Jija Mooga Gu), which was given its world premiere at the Adelaide Film Festival in October 2020 (preceding the feature documentary The Earth Is Blue as an Orange).

 Museum collection

 Pastor Hoff's son Lothar (see above) was born at Koonibba Mission, and had inherited his father's collection of photographs and rare Kokatha and Wirangu artefacts after his death in 1971.
 In 2008 Lothar handed over the collection to the South Australian Museum.

+Notable people

+Notable people associated with Koonibba include: